ivarrvinter/middle-english-parser/README.md

-# Middle English Database
+# Middle English Parser & POS Tagger

-Middle English Database for online translator.
-P.S., Data are parsed from Gutenberg's online dictionary.
+This repo is a Middle English parser and POS tagger written in TypeScript.
+The dataset is gathered from Gutenberg's website.